tensorlayer/TensorLayer/docs/user/tutorial.rst

 .. code-block:: text

-  Reading model parameters from wmt/translate.ckpt-XXX
+  Reading model parameters from wmt/translate.ckpt-340000
-  > hello
+  >  Who is the president of the United States?
-  ....
+  Qui est le président des États-Unis ?